tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 #### hasAuthoritiesDefaults

 - Name: [bdqffdq:hasAuthoritiesDefaults](../../list/bdqffdq/index.md#hasAuthoritiesDefaults)
-- Definition: Text describing bdq:sourceAuthorities and bdqffdq:Parameters with their default values to attach to a bdqffdq:Specification to further specify the behavior described in the bdqffdq:hasExpectedResponse.
+- Definition: Text describing bdqval:sourceAuthorities and bdqffdq:Parameters with their default values to attach to a bdqffdq:Specification to further specify the behavior described in the bdqffdq:hasExpectedResponse.
 - [Range](../../extension/bdqffdq/index.md#hasAuthoritiesDefaults) xsd:string

 ********************